Solar-Tweaks/.github/profile/README.md

 # Where is our Discord server?

 Our Discord server got terminated again.
 We got terminated for the following reason `Your account participated in selling, promoting, or distributing cheats, hacks, or cracked accounts.`.
-We didn't even release the software but we got terminated anyway 🤷.
-We are currently dealing with Discord to resolve this issue as fast as possible.
+We didn't even release the software but we got terminated anyway 🤷. ~~We are currently dealing with Discord to resolve this issue as fast as possible.
 We are sorry if it is a bit of a burden for you but we do our best.
 Don't trash Discord for their decision.
-The Trust & Safety team is only doing their job and they probably got misinformed.
+The Trust & Safety team is only doing their job and they probably got misinformed.~~

+**We won't recreate a Discord server.
+We're going to make videos instead because there, hopefully, Moonsworth won't be able to terminate us without a valid reason.
+Keep in mind that the GitHub will still be updated!
+As long as you see the GitHub online, we're here, we won't give up!**

 Here at Solar Tweaks, we edit the Lunar Client source code to enable freelook, remove pinned servers and TONS more!